Last updated on March 9th, 2022

 If you’re visiting the Forum after the Colosseum, you’ll be clearing security and entering via the Arch of Titus which commemorates the Roman victory in the Holy Land over the Kingdom of Judea.

-I then recommend veering left and climbing to the Palatine Hill, a much quieter section in the massive complex.
+I then recommend veering left and climbing to Palatine Hill, a much quieter section in the massive complex.
 There’s a modest museum here and lots of green space to rest amidst the ruins.
-You can technically also head down to Circus Maximus if you want but there isn’t much to see there beside its massive oval shape.
+You can technically also head down to Circus Maximus if you want but there isn’t much to see there besides its massive oval shape.

 The real excuse for visiting Palatine Hill is the terrace in its gardens, offering unprecedented views of the Forum and Colosseum.
 This is the money shot!

 Back in the Arch of Titus, you are now free to explore the Forum.
-The best way is to simply stroll along Via Sacra – the “main street” – and veering right or left whenever you see something of interest.
+The best way is to simply stroll along Via Sacra – the “main street” – and veer right or left whenever you see something of interest.
 The mix of fallen columns, Roman scriptures on marble slabs and structures still barely standing after thousands of years, make for an impressive visit.
 I won’t get into all the Roman Forum highlights, but there are lots of them.
 If you are keen on exploring the fine details of the Forum, here’s a good resource.

-Pro tip: inquire with staff about the location of exits in operation during your visit and plan accordingly with your next stop after the Forum.
+Inquire with staff about the location of exits in operation during your visit and plan accordingly with your next stop after the Forum.